magento/devdocs/guides/v1.0/frontend-dev-guide/javascript/widget_quickSearch.md

 <h2>Overview</h2>

-The quickSearch widget is a custom autocomplete widget that populates a list of suggest search terms for a given field.
+The quickSearch widget is a custom autocomplete widget that populates a list of suggested search terms for a given field.

 The suggest widget source is <a href="{{site.mage2000url}}app/code/Magento/Search/view/frontend/web/form-mini.js">app/code/Magento/Search/view/frontend/web/form-mini.js</a>.

 <h2 id="quicksearch_init">Inititalize quickSearch</h2>
-For information about how to initilize a widget in a JS component or `.phtml` template, see the <a href="{{site.baseurl}}frontend-dev-guide/javascript/">Initialize JavaScript</a> topic.
+For information about how to initialize a widget in a JS component or `.phtml` template, see the <a href="{{site.baseurl}}frontend-dev-guide/javascript/">Initialize JavaScript</a> topic.

 <h2 id="quicksearch_options">Options</h2>